domapic/relays-switch-domapic-module/README.md

 ### Not global installation

-If the package is not installed globally, you can replace the `relays-switch` command in examples above by `npm run relays-switch --` (commands must be executed inside the package folder in that case)
+If the package is not installed globally, you can replace the `domapic-relays-switch` command in examples above by `npm run domapic-relays-switch --` (commands must be executed inside the package folder in that case)

 ### Not background mode

 If you don't want to use the built-in background runner, you can start the server directly, attaching logs to current `stdout`.
-Move to the package folder and replace the `relays-switch` command of examples above by `node server.js`.
+Move to the package folder and replace the `domapic-relays-switch` command of examples above by `node server.js`.
 Press `CTRL+C` to stop the server.

 [coveralls-image]: https://coveralls.io/repos/github/javierbrea/relays-switch-domapic-module/badge.svg?branch=master